JellyPaws-n-PearlyClaws/JellyPaws-n-PearlyClaws/README.md

 blinks
 ![6f4189f70c07e9aba1f36634e1ae422c](https://github.com/user-attachments/assets/0454416e-a445-4dce-9e13-3f61f5a8a43c)

-I HAVE MORE ON MY MAIN PROFILE PLS GO READ IT (if u want,,)
+I HAVE MORE ON MY MAIN PROFILE PLS GO READ IT (if u want,,) @MourningPrey

 I THINK THAT'S IT???
 PROBABLY NOT